 Defining the Columns

 A blank entry indicates unreported data.
 A value of zero is a defined value and does not represent unreported data.

 County: The name of the county where the information was collected.
-County names are listed as provided on the United States Census Bureau's list of 2010 FIPS Codes for Counties and County Equivalient Entities
+County names are listed as provided on the US Census Bureau's list of 2010 FIPS Codes for Counties and County Equivalent Entities.

 Population Size: The total number of individuals residing in the county.
 This data is a mid-year estimate of resident population for 2008.

-Rate of Poor or Fair Health: The percentage of adults aged 18 years and older who report “fair” or “poor” overall health.
-The measure is provided by the Behavioral Risk Factor Surveillance System (BRFSS), 2000-2006, survey.
-Data is only provided for counties with more than 50 respondents to the BRFSS survey
+Rate of Poor or Fair Health: The percentage of adults aged 18 years and older who report "fair" or "poor" overall health.
+The measure is provided by the Behavioral Risk Factor Surveillance System (BRFSS) survey.
+Data is only provided for counties with more than 50 respondents to the BRFSS survey and is from 2015.